 The Peak of Christmas at North Vancouver’s Grouse Mountain is where you’ll find sleigh rides, skating, gingerbread houses, Santa Claus, reindeer and more.

-The festivities run from November 22nd until December 25th in 2024.
-There are also special activities including Fireworks on the mountain on December 31st for New Year’s Eve.
+The festivities usually run from late November to Christmas.
+There are also special activities including fireworks on the mountain on December 31st for New Year’s Eve.

 Other places where you’ll find amazing Christmas-themed holiday lights include the Festival of Lights at VanDusen Gardens, Canyon Lights at Capilano Suspension Bridge, Christmas Glow and Martini Town in Langley, plus various other attractions elsewhere in the Lower Mainland.

-To learn about the above and other Lower Mainland Christmas attractions, see our article about Best Vancouver Christmas Activities.
-To learn about the Christmas-themed things to see and do at Grouse, continue reading below.
+See our article about Best Vancouver Christmas Activities to learn about the above and other Lower Mainland Christmas attractions.
+Continue reading below to learn about the Christmas-themed things to see and do at Grouse.

 This article contains the following information about the Peak of Christmas: